-43 6.1.1 Each administration* shall, subject to applicable national law, establish the charges to be collected from its customers.
-The level of the charges is a national matter; however, in establishing these charges, administrations* should try to avoid too great a dissymmetry between the charges applicable in each direction of the same relation.
+43 6.1 Subject to applicable national law, the terms and conditions of arrangements between ROAs for the provision of international telecommunication services shall be subject to commercial agreement.

 Reasons: The original text of provisions 6.1.1 and 6.1.2 are not relevant in competitive markets.
 The proposed language is flexible and can therefore accommodate technological advances and market developments, as required by Plenipotentiary Resolution 171 (Guadalajara 2010).